Expoverse/content/README.md

     -   Using the [New content or feature suggestion issue template](https://github.com/Expoverse/content/issues/new?assignees=\&labels=proposal\&template=content-or-feature-suggestion.yml\&title=Enter+your+proposal+here)
 -   Submiting content and code changes with a [pull request.](https://github.com/Expoverse/content/pulls)

-# Creating Articles
+# Creating Pages

+This section is for articles, references, examples, how-to, and other materials not listed.

-Articles can be submitted by being written in markdown and sumbitted through a [pull request](https://github.com/Expoverse/content/pulls).
+Pages can be submitted by being written in markdown and sumbitted through a [pull request](https://github.com/Expoverse/content/pulls).
 - Here is the [guide to writing in markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 - Here is the [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).